randoop/toradocu-coverage/README.md

 ```
 This writes a single log file to `evaluation/logs/coverage-log.txt`.
 The script uses the `extractcoverage` program to pull all of the coverage
-information into `evaluation/coverage`.
-The files written here include the
+information into the `evaluation/coverage` directory.
+The files written here
+include the
 aggregate `report-<date>.csv` and a subdirectory for each test suite of
 the form:
 ```